 So, who does?
 Since the EIP is a federal tax credit, not a public service benefit, anyone with DACA or TPS should receive a check.
 Even if they claim a dependent who is a non-resident, they should still get a check, just no extra money for the dependent.

-An example would be that “sometimes people claim their parents with ITIN as dependents,” says attorney Lazlo Beh at Philadelphia Legal Assistance.
-“The law as written doesn’t disqualify you from receiving a stimulus check; but your parent with the ITIN won’t get it.”
+An example would be that “sometimes people claim their parents with taxpayer identification numbers as dependents,” says attorney Lazlo Beh at Philadelphia Legal Assistance.
+“The law as written doesn’t disqualify you from receiving a stimulus check; but your parent with the ITIN wont receive it.”

-An H-2 worker (like an H-2A farmworker or H-2B fishery worker) qualifies if they have filed federal taxes and meet the IRS substantial presence test, works season that is more than 6 months, or, if they have been coming for at least three years, whose seasons are more than four months.
+An H-2 worker (like an H-2A farmworker or H-2B fishery worker) qualifies for the economic stimulus if they have filed federal taxes and meet the IRS substantial presence test, works season that is more than 6 months, or, if they have been coming for at least three years, whose seasons are more than four months.

-The provision disqualifying a mixed-status marriage would apply, too, but most H-2 workers who file federal taxes do so as single payers and do not include their spouses.
+The provision disqualifying a mixed-status marriage would apply, too, but most H-2 workers who are required to file federal taxes do so as single payers and do not include their spouses.

 “It is assumed that a married H-2 worker’s spouse will reside in the H-2 worker’s home country and will not have a SSN,” according to Beh.
-“But, if the spouse does have a SSN, the couple should be able to file jointly and qualify for an EIP of $2,400.”
+“But, if the spouse does have a SSN, the couple should be able to file jointly and qualify for an Economic Impact Payment of $2,400.”

 Like many tax attorneys around the country, Beh is working to interpret how the law will be put into effect.